dataforseo/TypeScriptClient/docs/interfaces/IDomainAnalyticsTechnologiesAggregationTechnologiesLiveRequestInfo.md

 > **`optional`** **technology**: `string`

 target technology
-required field if you don’t specify group or category at least one field (group, category, technology) must be set you can find the full list of technologies on this page
+required field if you don’t specify group, keyword or category at least one field (group, category, keyword, technology) must be set you can find the full list of technologies on this page
 example:
 "Salesforce"

 #### Source

-main.ts:76160
+main.ts:76441